Hendler/golangqueue/README.md

 - don't requeue broken requests, place in different queue

 ## Production
-- if staying with NSQ, there are limitations to channel counts - 100k or so because of partitioning
+- if staying with NSQ, there are limitations to channels
-- observality across services with prometheus and grafana
-- use dynamodb for its speed and persistence, triggers an event to lamda function - infitite scale
+- instead of redis use dynamodb for its  persistence, could triggers an event to lamda function - infinite autoscale
 - build a deployment script and k8 pipeline to autoscale each component
 - use a cloud service for hosted redis and sqs for example
  - event architecture to autoscale